cognizelab/NEO-OPNMF/README.md

 *   plot\_biplot.m

-    The core code for displaying the projection of data points into a two-dimensional space.
+    Code for displaying the projection of data points into a two-dimensional space.

 *   plot\_permutation.m

-    The core code for evaluating (and displaying) the model's fit bias across different groups (such as different gender groups).
+    Code for evaluating (and displaying) the model's fit bias across different groups (such as gender groups).

 *   plot\_alluvial\_factors.m

-    The core code for showing how the item's affiliation changes between different models.
+    Code for demonstrating how the item's affiliation changes between different models.

 *   plot\_circle3.m

-    The core code for generating the circular graph.
+    Code for generating the circular graph.

 *   combine\_fmatrix.m